VWS-Python/vws-python-mock/docs/source/contributing.rst

 Do not use a target database that you are using for other purposes.
 This is because the test suite adds and deletes targets.

-To create a target database, first create a license key in the `License Manager <https://developer.vuforia.com/targetmanager/licenseManager/licenseListing>`__.
+To create a target database, first create a license key in the `Vuforia License Manager`_.
-Then, add a database from the `Target Manager <https://developer.vuforia.com/targetmanager>`__.
+Then, add a database from the `Vuforia Target Manager`_.

-To find the environment variables to set in the :file:`vuforia_secrets.env` file, visit the Target Database in the Target Manager and view the "Database Access Keys".
+To find the environment variables to set in the :file:`vuforia_secrets.env` file, visit the Target Database in the `Vuforia Target Manager`_ and view the "Database Access Keys".

 Two databases are necessary in order to run all the tests.
 One of those must be an inactive project.